 You can choose to match your law electives to your arts major if you wish.
 If you major in politics, for example, you can do related elective law subjects like public international law, human rights law or justice rights and the law.
 If you study languages, philosophy or drama, you could choose elective law subjects in areas like Chinese law or intellectual property law.

-VCE Units 3 and 4: a study score of at least 30 in English (EAL) or at least 25 in English other than EAL
+Units 3 and 4: a study score of at least 35 in English (EAL) or 30 in any other English.

 English language requirement

 IELTS (Academic): minimum score of 6.5 with no individual band score less than 6.0.

 TOEFL Paper-based Test: minimum score of 575 (minimum score of 5 in the Test of Written English).